mkazuyuki/Genetec-Security-Center/README.md

 ## Configuring EXPRESSCLUSTER

-On both servers, copy ECX license files, then run ECX installer.
+On both servers, put ECX license files, then run ECX installer.

 After the ECX installation, issue the following commands in the command prompt to install the cluster license files and to add the firewall rules.